Maritime Spatial Plan(s)

 Status: Adopted

-Netherlands' first MSP is available here (in English)
+The Netherlands' first MSP is available here (in English)

-The second Maritime Spatial Plan, the North Sea Policy Document covering the period 2016-2021, adopted in December 2015 is an update from the 2009-2015 document.
+The second spatial plan, the North Sea Policy Document covering the period 2016-2021, and adopted in December 2015, is an update from the 2009-2015 document.

-Netherlands' second MSP is available here (in English)
+The Netherlands' second MSP is available here (in English)

 MSP Legislation